ICCY Association

 Further notes on each of the memorials appear below, with acknowledgement to Major Derek Hatton’s History of the Inns of Court Regiment – ‘The Devil’s Own’ (also War Memorials Online

-and Wikipedia):
+and Wikipedia): |

-4. St Bartholomew the Great, London EC1: to COLY (Rough Riders) War Memorial and Roll of Honour of both WW1&2; Annual service in Great St Barts at 11 o'clock on the last Sunday in October
+4. St Bartholomew the Great, London EC1: to COLY (Rough Riders) War Memorial and Roll of Honour of both WW1&2;

 4a.
 War Memorial at the Royal Exchange in the City; Annual commemoration ceremony at 11 o'clock on Remembrance Sunday.
 Association lays a wreath prior to ceremony.